-S3 access points should have block public access settings enabled¶
+S3 access points should have block public access settings enabled

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

 resource "aws_s3_bucket" "this" {

-bucket = "example-abc123"
+bucket = "pofix-abc123"

 force_destroy = true